top of page

 Mead can range in alcohol by volume from 3.5% to more than 20% alcohol by volume (ABV).
 The term "honey wine" is often equated with mead.

 Honey wine can also refer to wine with honey added.
 Unless 50% of fermentables come from honey it's not mead.
 Mead is not always sweet.
-It can also be dry, off-dry or semi-sweet.
+It can also be dry, off-dry or semi-sweet, with much early and modern experimentation by artisans.
 Sweet mead can still be high in alcohol.

 Types of Mead include: